postmanlabs/labs-docs/src/pages/docs/integrations/apimatic.md

 Click **Add Integration**.

-APIMatic converts the collection documentation to your format of choice and pushes to your GitHub repository.
+APIMatic converts your collection documentation to the format of your choice and pushes it to your GitHub repository.
 Your Postman collection will automatically save to your GitHub repo every day, in the API description format you selected.